-Comparison with other authors' studies was impossible because no model of L. mesenteroides has been achieved.
+Comparison with other authors' studies was impossible since no model of Leuconostoc mesenteroides has been achieved.
 Scientific literature contains few references to the internal validation of predictive models of other bacteria, and the results found were very similar to those determined in our own study.
-This is the case for the research carried out by Hervás and others (2001), who obtained SEP values of around 9% for Gr in an Artificial Neural Network for Salmonella spp., and García-Gimeno and others (2002), who observed values of between 11% to 17% for Gr and Lag in Lactobacillus plantarum.
+This is the case for the research carried out by Hervás and others (2001), who obtained SEP values of around 9% for Gr in an Artificial Neural Network for Salmonella spp., and García-Gimeno and others (2002), who observed values of between 11-17% for Gr and Lag in Lactobacillus plantarum.

-All of this demonstrates that the model has good generalization ability when it comes to accurately estimating the growth response of L. mesenteroides.
+All of this demonstrates that the model has good generalisation ability when it comes to accurately estimating the growth response of L. mesenteroides.

-For external validation, comparison with other authors' studies would be advisable but was impossible in this case because no model of L. mesenteroides has been achieved.
-Thus the model estimation was validated against a new data set in different conditions but within the range of the model. $SEP_G$ values obtained by PUNN were lower for lag and GR but higher for yEnd than MLP (Table 5).
+For external validation, comparison with other authors' studies would be advisable but was impossible in this case since no model of Leuconostoc mesenteroides has been achieved.
+Thus the model estimation was validated against a new data set in different conditions but within the range of the model.
+SEP_G values obtained by PUNN were lower for Lag and GR but higher for yEnd than MLP.(Table 5).

-In all cases, $B_f$ and $A_f$ were close to unity, which indicates a good fit between the observations and predictions for the 3 models.
-During the process of external validation of the predictive models, several authors have accepted $B_f$ values of between 0.75 and 1.25 as being acceptable for spoilage microorganisms (Dalgaard 2000).
-According to these criteria, each of the models elaborated can be considered suitable to describe the growth of L. mesenteroides.

-For the parameter Gr, the Bf is below 1, which means that the models underestimated this parameter, although the Af value indicates an acceptable estimation error (<1.60).
+In all cases B_f and A_f were close to unity, which indicates a good fit between the observations and predictions for the three models.
+During the process of external validation of the predictive models, several authors have accepted B_f values of between 0.75-1.25 as being acceptable for spoilage microorganisms (Dalgaard, 2000).
+According to these criteria, each one of the models elaborated can be considered suitable to describe the growth of L. mesenteroides.
+For the parameter Gr, the B_f is below 1 which means that the models underestimated this parameter, although the A_f value indicates an acceptable estimation error (<1.60).
 Other studies describe values for bias and accuracy factors similar to those obtained in our study.
-Lebert and others (2000) observed good fit when they applied mathematical validation to models that estimate generation time for Pseudomonas spp. ( $B_f$ = 0.82 to 1.16 and Af = 1.13 to 1.24).
-In a different study on the same microorganism, values were produced that were similar to the predictions for these parameters, Bf = 0.84 and Af = 1.23 (Neumeyer and others 1997).
-Another study undertaken by Valík and Pieckovä (2001) with spoilage moulds produced values very close to unity, Bf = 1.01 and Af = 1.07, showing the goodness of fit and the accuracy of the RS model elaborated.
-Arinder and Borch (1999) observed similar values for these factors, Bf = 1.02 and Af = 1.36, for the growth rate of Pseudomonas spp.
+Lebert and others (2000) observed good fit when they applied mathematical validation to models that estimate generation time (inverse of the maximum growth rate) for Pseudomonas spp.
+(B_f = 0.82- 1.16 and A_f = 1.13- 1.24).
+In a different study on the same microorganism, values were produced that were similar to the predictions for these parameters, B_f = 0.84 and A_f = 1.23 (Neumeyer and others 1997b).
+Another study undertaken by Valík and Pieckovä (2001) with spoilage moulds, produced values very close to unity, B_f =1.01 and A_f =1.07, showing the goodness of fit and the accuracy of the RS model elaborated.
+Arinder and Borch (1999) observed similar values for these factors, B_f = 1.02 and A_f = 1.36, for the growth rate of Pseudomonas spp.